bvancilku/kubrand/.github/CONTRIBUTING.md

 [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.

-## Resources for setting up softward
+## Resources for setting up software

 ### Installing Tools